crumbhole/argocd-lovely-plugin/README.md

 - Trivially allows Helm + Kustomize to work together, just works as you'd hope.
 Put a helm Chart.yaml+values.yaml in a folder, alongside a kustomization.yaml and you can kustomize your helm output or add more objects with kustomize
 - When used with [application sets](https://argocd-applicationset.readthedocs.io/en/stable/) you can apply Kustomization and modify Helm's values.yaml per application to apply minor differences to your applications trivially.
 - Chain several plugins together. argocd-lovely-plugin acts as a master plugin runner (acting as the only plugin to Argo CD), and then runs other Argo CD compatible plugins in a chain.
 This acts a bit like a unix pipe, so you can helm | kustomize | argocd-vault-replacer.
+- Can also use [helmfiles](https://helmfile.readthedocs.io/en/latest/) and combine them with other things.
+These can either be a `helmfile.yaml` or some yaml in `helmfile.d/`

 ## Why?
 - Allows for better GitOps with one argo application per real application.